 Furthermore, Laughlin later makes an important comment concerning the 11 missionaries who “had no more than a middle or high school education.”
 He says,

 Although these missionaries have a low level of formal school education, they may have received extensive theological education or mission training. (p.
 153)

 Thus, even these missionaries received training that likely contributed significantly to their ability to adapt to their host culture, even if such training does not yield a “formal” degree.

 Aside from my quibble above, I think Laughlin has made an important contribution to the missionary task.
 He sheds light on a group of people with whom few have access.
 The dissertation is full of interesting and thoughtful quotations from Chinese workers.

 To be sure, it is a dissertation.
-So, for those who want to jump to the meaty parts, you can use the table of contents and the search-function on your PDF reader.
+So, for those who want to jump to the meaty parts, you can use the table of contents and the search-function on your PDF reader (The link has been removed because it has been selected for publication in the EMS Dissertation series).
 I hope churches and mission agencies give it a serious look and discuss its implications.